hilbix/mc/README.md

 make install
 ```

-This installs everyting:
+This installs everything:

-- `~/bin/bukkit` which accesses Bukkit which is started by '~/autostart/bukkit.sh`
+- `~/bin/bukkit` which accesses Bukkit console.
+Leave this console with `Ctrl+D` (aka `EOF` or `^D`) while bukkit continues to run in background.
 - `~/autostart/bukkit.sh`:  An interactive background script which allows you to control the server
 - A `cron` job which runs '~/bin/autostart.sh' each minute, such that scripts in `~/autostart/` are automatically started
 - Some more helpers into `~/bin` which may be explained in future
 - It also tells you how to proceed

-Perhaps, after install, you need to do `hash -r` or a relogin for the commands to work.
+Perhaps, after install, you need to do `hash -r` or do a relogin for the commands to work.

 Note: